Leavenworth Washington town square with snow all over

 Get old-time photos together

-I found it so funny that my husband, not typically the one to suggest photo opportunities, was the one to suggest visiting Studio 1890 to get some old-time photos taken.
-As a photographer, I was happy to oblige and we had a blast dressing up and posing for the camera.
+I found it so funny that my husband, not typically the one to get excited about photos, was the one to suggest visiting Studio 1890 to get some old-time photos taken.
+As a photographer, I was happy to get that scheduled and we had a blast dressing up and posing for the camera.
 Even the kids enjoyed it.
 There were several themes to choose from, but we ended up going with the Wild West because the boys wanted to be “bad guys” with shotguns.
 It was a memorable and fun experience and the photos turned out so hilarious.
 This was our favorite keepsake from the trip!

 Family of four getting Wild West old time photos in Leavenworth